ibrahim-sultan/examPro/WARP.md

   - `healthCheckPath` is `/api/health`, wired to the Express health endpoint in `server.js`.
   - Environment variables include `NODE_ENV=production`, `NODE_VERSION=20`, `REACT_APP_API_URL=https://exampro-ysox.onrender.com`, plus `MONGO_URI` and `JWT_SECRET` supplied via Render.
 - `render-build.sh` mirrors the Render build steps (`npm --prefix backend ci/install`, `npm --prefix frontend ci/install`, `npm --prefix frontend run build`) and can be used locally or in other CI environments.
+- `frontend/netlify.toml` supports deploying the built React app as a static site on Netlify:
+  - Uses `npm run build` as the build command with `publish = "build"`.
+  - Redirects all paths (`/*`) to `/index.html` so the SPA handles routing.

 ---